bob-cd/bob/README.md

    Bob's Deployment accordingly.
 3. Bob will be available via its load balancer's public IP.

-## Running integration tests:

-**Docker needs to be installed for this**

-In the `integration-tests` dir, run:

-`docker-compose up --abort-on-container-exit integration-tests`

 ## For Cursive users:
 This project is built using the Boot build tool which is unsupported on Cursive at the moment.